lulzbot3d/UraniumLE/README.md

-Uranium
+Uranium LE
 =======

-Uranium is a Python framework for building 3D printing related applications.
+Uranium LE is a Python framework for building 3D printing related applications.
+This is the LulzBot specific fork.

 License
 ------------
-Uranium is released under the terms of the LGPLv3 or higher.
+Uranium LE is released under the terms of the LGPLv3 or higher.
 A copy of this license should be included with the software.

 Dependencies